 Between navigating through the arrows, circles, and numbers, recycling symbols can quickly turn into a code we have to decipher.
 All we're trying to do is take care of our 'Aina!
 Unfortunately, when codes aren't clear and people aren't educated on what they mean, recyclables of all kinds end up getting dumped into one giant bin.
 When this happens, recycling isn't as effective as it should be and rates drop.
-While about 75% of America's waste is recyclable, only 34% of it actually gets recycled.
-Sadly, 9 out of 10 people in the US admit that they would recycle if it was "easier3."
+While about 75% of America's waste is recyclable, not all of it actually gets recycled3.
 But wait... it is easy!
 Understanding what products are recyclable, how you should recycle them, and how to sort them is a significant part of understanding how to recycle.

 Getting our recycling rate to 75% would have a similar effect to removing 50 million passenger cars from US roads3!

 First, you have to identify if your item is even recyclable!
 Check the label for any indication that it is.
 If it's not, it belongs in either your waste or compost bin.
 If it's recyclable, you're good to go!

 This is the widely known, universal symbol for a recyclable product.
 Also known as the Mobius Loop, it gives us information about the item's recyclability.
 This symbol tell us that the item is recyclable, is accepted by most community programs, but doesn't necessarily contain reclaimed materials2.